Million-Follower Detective: Recurring

-Additionally, Taiwanese YouTubers Zeng Wen-han, Qian Qian, Lin Da, Chiang Chih-wei and Ironbull will appear in cameos.
+In addition, Taiwanese YouTubers Tseng Wen-han, Qian Qian, Linda Lin, Chiang Chih-wei and Ironbull make cameo appearances.

 Production

 Development

 In March 2022, Hong Kong actor Ekin Cheng was seen on set in Eastern District of Taipei, Taiwan.
 Bossdom Digiinnovation denied the rumours that he would be appearing in the third season of Light the Night in the same month and confirmed Cheng's involvement in an upcoming crime thriller series.
 Bossdom and Gift Pictures announced the series in April as part of the Taipei Golden Horse Film Project Promotion.
-The series would be directed and written by Shaun Su and starred Ekin Cheng, Shou Lou, Patty Lee, Wang Po-chieh, Lee Lee-zen and Buffy Chen in lead roles.
+The series would be directed and written by Shaun Su and starred Cheng, Shou Lo, Patty Lee, Wang Po-chieh, Lee Lee-zen and Buffy Chen in lead roles.
 On 26 July 2022, Chang Yung-cheng, Kao Ying-hsuan, Chou Ming-yu, Kent Tsai, Isaac Yang and Zhan Huai-yun were added to the cast.

 Filming

 Principal photography began in March 2022 in Taipei, Taiwan, and took place at Red House Theater and Neihu District.
 Filming wrapped in late May.